lxycuhk/Application/README.md

 The R file is a part of my final project during undergraduate study.
 I tried to solve the log likelihood function of a Probit Model

-The project is aimed to predict the winning chance of Hong Kong Horse rates, the code is trying to solve the likelihood function
+The project is aimed to predict the winning chance of Hong Kong Horse Race, the code is trying to solve the likelihood function

 In the model I applied Gaussian-Hermite Quadrature to simplify the likelihood function and use Newton-Raphson method to approximate the solution